Moodys19/ADL-Hallucination-Detection/README.md

    - Redundant spaces and inconsistent capitalization

 These errors affected more than half the entries.
 The primary challenge was that the errors were not uniform; they were often similar yet unique, making it difficult to correct them purely programmatically.
 The script applied regex-based transformations to standardize and clean the tokens wherever possible, ensuring that no token-related artifacts remained in the cleaned dataset.
 To implement, validate and monitor the cleanse, most of the data was manually inspected.
 Despite the considerable time invested in addressing the inconsistencies and artifacts, the results presented in the **Baseline Model** chapter indicate that further cleaning is required to ensure the removal of all artifacts and inconsistencies.

-After cleaning, the dataset was restructured, labels were added and the final outputs for training, test, and validation splits were saved into:
+Finally, after cleaning and removing the tokens for the document level classification, the dataset was restructured, labels were added and the final outputs for training, test, and validation splits were saved into:
-- `train_data_base.csv`
+- `cnndm/train_data_base.csv`
-- `test_data_base.csv`
+- `cnndm/test_data_base.csv`
-- `valid_data_base.csv`
+- `cnndm/valid_data_base.csv`

 ## Baseline Model